1996 Serbian local elections: Niš

 Results of the election for the City Assembly of Niš:

 Zoran Živković of the Democratic Party was chosen as mayor after the election.
+Future mayor Goran Ćirić, also of the Democratic Party, was elected to the assembly and served as a member of its executive committee for the term that followed.

 Zoran Krasić ran as a Radical Party candidate and was the party's presumptive nominee for mayor; he was not elected to the assembly.

 Aleksinac

 Results of the election for the Municipal Assembly of Aleksinac:

 Slobodan Stevanović of the Socialist Party served as mayor after the election.

 Doljevac

 Results of the election for the Municipal Assembly of Doljevac:

 Incumbent mayor Aleksandar Cvetković of the Socialist Party was confirmed for another term in office after the election.

 Gadžin Han

 Results of the election for the Municipal Assembly of Gadžin Han:

 Incumbent mayor Siniša Stamenković of the Socialist Party was confirmed for another term in office after the election.

 Merošina

 Results of the election for the Municipal Assembly of Merošina:

 Ražanj

 Results of the election for the Municipal Assembly of Ražanj: